-Individuals seeking to file a Formal Complaint should begin by reporting the alleged sexual misconduct to the Office for Student Civil Rights & Sexual Misconduct or System Office of Equal Opportunity.
+Individuals seeking to file a Formal Complaint should begin by reporting the alleged Sexual Misconduct to the Office for Student Civil Rights & Sexual Misconduct or System Office of Equal Opportunity.
 Upon receiving such report, the Title IX Coordinator or System Office of Equal Opportunity will promptly contact the Complainant to: (1) discuss the availability of Supportive Measures, which are available with or without the filing of a Formal Complaint, and (2) explain to the Complainant the process of filing a Formal Complaint.

-Such a report may be made at any time by calling the Office of Student Civil Rights & Sexual Misconduct at (806) 742-7233, emailing the Title IX Coordinator at titleix@ttu.edu, using the Incident Reporting Form, report in person by visiting the Office for Student Civil Rights & Sexual Misconduct located in West Hall 242 for Fall 2021 and in the Student Union Building, room 232 beginning January 2022, or by mailing a report to Box 42005, Lubbock, TX 79409.
+Such a report may be made at any time by calling the Office of Student Civil Rights & Sexual Misconduct at 806-742-7233, emailing the Title IX Coordinator at titleix@ttu.edu, using the Incident Reporting Form, report in person by visiting the Office for Student Civil Rights & Sexual Misconduct located in the Student Union Building, room 232 or by mailing a report to Box 42031, Lubbock, TX 79409.
 Persons other than employees wishing to remain anonymous may do so by submitting a report via the Incident Reporting Form in an anonymous manner; however, electing to remain anonymous may limit the ability to investigate an alleged incident, collect evidence, and/or take effective action against individuals accused of violating this regulation.